isamu-isozaki/teamai_test/security/index.html.md

 vault or other password store.
 1Password should be the only password vault used for teams.
 Team passwords should not be duplicated or placed in personal password vaults where they can potentially be exposed to compromise.
-1. When asked security questions (what is your favorite pet, etc.) do not answer truthfully since that is easy to research.
+1. When asked security questions (what is your favorite pet, etc./index.html.md) do not answer truthfully since that is easy to research.
 Make up an answer and write both the question and answer in 1Password.
 Consider using the Password Generator function in 1Password for this.